Cape Verde: Guide to exotic island hopping from the islands of Sal and Boa Vista is written by Well Mammen Nielsen.

 Sal is the most visited of the Cape Verde Islands.
 The flat island with the long sandy beaches has long made Cape Verde a favorite tourist destination with the opportunity for sunbathing, snorkeling and drinks on the beach.
 In addition, the trade winds make Sal ideal for surfers, because there are perfect weather conditions.

 Sal has more to offer than sandy beaches.
-As the name suggests, the island is home to natural salt reserves.
-Production has long since stopped, but it is still possible to visit the former salt basins and see the large salt flakes.
+As its name suggests – sal means salt in Portuguese – the island is home to natural salt reserves.
+Production has long ceased, but it is still possible to visit the former salt pans and see the large salt flakes.

 Another unique place is the natural pool, Blue Eye, which is shaped by lava rock.
 The water glows in a beautiful turquoise color and it is refreshing to take a dip.